Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Introduction

 We summarize our contribution as follows: \begin{itemize} \item We propose extensions of fully-connected and convolutional layers to functional data. \item We present architectures of functional neural networks based on these extensions. \item We show that the proposed methodology works through a simulation study and real data experiments. \end{itemize}

-Whereas multi-layer perceptrons (MLPs) are not shift invariant, the introduced functional convolutional layers allow the construction of shift invariant functional convolutional neural networks.
+Whereas multi-layer perceptrons (MLPs) are not shift invariant, the introduced functional convolutional layers allow the construction of shift invariant functional CNNs.
 This makes FNNs helpful in any scenario where sliding windows based on a (possibly multivariate) continuous data stream are classified, and they can be employed in a variety of applications.